KeitaYamadaJapan/My_UdaciRacer_Simulator/README.md

-# Welcome to the One and only UdaciRacer Simulation Game
+# Chap 2 : Welcome to the One and only UdaciRacer Simulation Game

 ## Project Introduction